 Your actions can appear on a variety of surfaces that the Assistant supports, such as phones (Android and iOS) and voice-activated speakers.

 Account linking is a great way to lets users connect their Google accounts to existing accounts on your service.
 This allows you to build richer experiences for your users that take advantage of the data they already have in their account on your service.
 Whether it’s food preferences, existing payment accounts, music preferences, your users should be able to have better experiences in the Google Assistant by linking their accounts.

-Once you have added your actions and provided your app's details, you can simulate your draft which allows you to test and see what the user experience will be like on devices like Google Home and Pixel.
+Once you have added your actions and provided your app's details, you can simulate your draft which allows you to test and see what the user experience will be like on devices like Google Home and the Pixel.